effiecancode/System_Design/THREADING/README.md

 ## Resource Utilization

 To maximize CPU usage, you can use one thread per processor core .
 This approach ensures that all available computational resources are utilized efficiently, especially in systems with multiple cores

+* The examples cover various scenarios where threading is useful in system design. * * The choice of threading model (e.g., Python's threading, multiprocessing, or libraries like asyncio) depends on the specific requirements of your application and the nature of the tasks being performed.